Mirmit/open-social-network/README.md

 ```bash
 npm run serve
 ```
 The app will be running on the address shown at the end of the command, probably `http://localhost:8080`.
 If you want to stop the server, press `Ctrl` + `C`.

+## Contribute

+If you would like to contribute to this project, you can open an issue with your proposal, or join a discussion in an open one.